 A partnership between RISD and Brown University, the Master of Arts in Design Engineering (MADE) is an intensive program that fosters innovation at the intersection of design and engineering.

-Collaboration is central to the program, as degree candidates work with a wide range of experts to envision alternative frameworks for addressing public health, education, climate change and more.
-In developing effective solutions through iterative making and testing, students express their ideas through the objects they create, towards an ultimate goal of improving lives.
+Collaboration is central to the program, as you work with a range of experts to envision alternative frameworks for addressing public health, education, climate change and more.
+Here you develop effective solutions through iterative making and testing and express ideas through the objects you create, towards an ultimate goal of improving lives.

 Iterating with intention

 MADE students also benefit from the complementary strengths of RISD and Brown, neighboring world-class institutions on Providence’s East Side.
-Close academic ties make it easy for students to broaden their knowledge through elective coursework or access to campus resources.
+Close academic ties make it easy for you to broaden your knowledge through elective coursework or access to campus resources.